hacdias/hacdias.com/content/2022/04/30/april-22/index.md

 <!--more-->

 In the first week of April, I managed to visit my parents back in Portugal and it was quite nice to spend some nice with them.
 Even though I was planning on working on my thesis during that week, it wasn't as much possible as I thought it would be.
-You've probably seen [some](/2022/04/01/nrasxbfvkq) pictures from those days, but here's a dwarf goat for you:
+You might've seen some pictures from those days, but here's a dwarf goat for you:

 ![Dwarf Goat](cdn:/2022-04-dwarf-goat?class=fw)